andycranston/serialterm/README.md

 python serialterm.py list
 ```

-This will list any available COM style ports available.
+This will list any available COM ports.

-If port `COM7` was available you could connect to it as follows:
+For example if port `COM7` was available you could connect to it as follows:

 ```
 python serialterm.py com7